opensanctions/yente/README.md

 You can change this behaviour in two ways:

-* Edit the [crontab](https://crontab.guru/) specification for `schedule` in your `manifest.yml` (see below) in order to run the auto-update process at a different interval.
-Setting the `schedule` to `null` will disable automatic data updates entirely.
+* Specify a [crontab](https://crontab.guru/) for `YENTE_SCHEDULE` in your environment in order to run the auto-update process at a different interval.
+Setting the environment variable `YENTE_AUTO_REINDEX` to `false` will disable automatic data updates entirely.

 * If you wish to manually run an indexing process, you can do so by calling the script `yente/reindex.py`.
 This command must be invoked inside the application container.
 For example, in a docker-compose based environment, the full command would be: `docker-compose run app python3 yente/reindex.py`.